pjkundert/python-slip39/README.txt

-  access to either the First (at home) or Second (at the office), they can collect 2 Fam cards and 3 Frens cards (at the funeral, for example), completing the Fam and Frens groups' data, and recover the HD Wallet account.
-Since Frens are less likely to persist long term (and are also less likely to know each-other), we'll require a lower proportion of them to be collected.
+  access to either the First (at home) or Second (at the office), they can collect 2 Fam cards and 3 Frens cards (at the funeral, for example), completing the Fam and Frens groups' data, and recover the seed, and all derived HD Wallet accounts.

+  Since Frens are less likely to persist long term, we'll produce more (6) of these cards.
+Depending on how trustworthy the group is, adjust the Fren group's Required number higher (less trustworthy, more likely to know each-other, need to collect more to recover the group), or lower (more trustworthy, less likely to collude, need less to recover).

 [Satoshi Lab's (Trezor) SLIP-39]